 While we have reasonable evidence that varicocele affects semen parameters and that intense exercise can compound this effect, long-term conception outcomes in athletes with treated versus untreated varicoceles remain less well-studied than we'd like.

-Most fertility research uses semen parameters—sperm count, motility, morphology, and sometimes DNA fragmentation—as surrogate endpoints rather than actual pregnancy rates.
-These parameters correlate with fertility but don't perfectly predict it.
-A man with moderately impaired parameters may conceive without difficulty; another with better numbers may struggle.
-The relationship is probabilistic rather than deterministic.
+Most fertility research uses semen parameters — sperm count, motility, morphology, and sometimes DNA fragmentation — as indirect measures rather than actual pregnancy rates.
+These parameters correlate with fertility but do not perfectly predict it.
+A person with moderately impaired parameters may conceive without difficulty.
+Another with better numbers may struggle.
+The relationship is based on likelihood, not certainty.

 The optimal timing of varicocele treatment relative to training cycles, the magnitude of benefit from temporary training reduction during conception attempts, and the interaction between varicocele treatment and assisted reproduction outcomes all warrant further research.